tie-set/stadle_docs/docs/overview.rst

 - **Adaptability**: Static intelligence procduced by big data systems gets outdated and underperform easily while the adaptive intelligence is created by a well designed distributd resilient learning framework that perfectly sync up the local and global models.

-General Terminologies
+STADLE Architecture
 *********************

 There are 3 main components in STADLE.

-- Persistence-server
+- Persistence Server

   - A core functionality which helps in keeping track of various database entries.
   - Packaged as a command inside `stadle` library.
   - `stadle persistence-server [args]`

-- Aggregator
+- (Cluster) Aggregator

   - A core FL server functionality that conducts aggregation process.
   - Packaged as a command inside `stadle` library.